-One of the biggest challenges of the debt-free lifestyle is that you have to pay for everything with cash, although it doesn’t necessarily have to be paper cash — it can be a debit card.
-This may not be a problem for your daily spending and regular expenses.
+One of the biggest challenges of the debt-free lifestyle is paying for everything with cash.
+It doesn’t have to be paper cash; it can be a debit card.
+If you’re not going to borrow, it will take more time, more savings, or both to afford major purchases.

-You’ll have to save up a substantial amount of money to buy a vehicle without financing it, and it’s even harder to buy a home.
-If you’re not going to borrow, it takes more time, more savings or both to afford major purchases.
+You’ll have to save a substantial amount of money to buy a vehicle without financing it, and it will be even more difficult to buy a home.
+A renter may be forced to pay more upfront to demonstrate that they are a safe tenant.

 How to Spend Without a Credit Card

-The real problem is that your account may temporarily get emptied, causing you to bounce payments, and this can result in a domino effect of messes to clean up.
-When your credit card number gets stolen, thieves spend the card issuer’s money, which gives you time to clean everything up without getting your checking account involved.
+The real problem is that your account may temporarily get emptied, causing you to bounce payments, and that can result in a domino effect of messes to clean up.
+When your credit card number gets stolen, thieves spend the card issuer’s money, which gives you time to clean up everything without getting your checking account involved.

 Buying a Home

-For some, the aversion to borrowing ends at buying a home.
-You can save up and pay cash for most things, but homes can cost hundreds of thousands of dollars — which would take decades of extreme saving for most buyers.
+For some, the aversion to borrowing ends with buying a home.
+You can save up and pay cash for most things, but homes can cost hundreds of thousands of dollars, which would take decades of extreme saving for most buyers.

-You’re most likely to find a loan guaranteed by the U.S. government, such as an FHA loan.
+You’re most likely to find a loan that is guaranteed by the U.S. government, such as an FHA loan.
 To determine your creditworthiness, lenders will look for information about regular on-time payments you make, such as rent, utilities, and insurance premiums.
 Make sure you pay on time for at least 12 months before you apply for a loan.

-Should you Abandon Credit Entirely?
+Should You Abandon Credit Entirely?

-- If you ever need money, it’s nice to have a solid credit history.
+- If you ever need money, it’s important to have a solid credit history.
 You can keep a credit card open for emergencies—just don’t use it to buy more than you can afford.